dN/dx Reconstruction with Deep Learning for High-Granularity TPCs: Detector Simulation and Data Samples

 Hadron samples are generated using the simulation framework.
 For the training dataset, 20,000 pion tracks and 20,000 kaon tracks are produced.
 These tracks are generated at a fixed polar angle of $60^{\circ}$ with momenta ranging from 0.5 \gev\ to 20.5 \gev.
 For the testing dataset, hadron tracks are generated at fixed momenta and a fixed polar angle.
 The chosen momenta are 5 \gev, 10 \gev, 15 \gev, and 20 \gev, all at a polar angle of $60^{\circ}$, with 5,000 tracks generated for each momentum value.

 Within the simulation framework, all pad-related hits are recorded for each simulated track.
 There is a one-to-one correspondence between hits and pads.
-For each hit, the deposited charge and timing information are stored, and its \gls{2d} position can be determined from the detector geometry.
-The charge and timing serve as input features for each hit, while the hit position is used to construct the point cloud representation.
+For each hit, the deposited charge is stored, and its \gls{2d} ($x$, $y$) position is determined from the detector geometry.
+To obtain the $z$ position, the reconstructed track helix is first projected onto the $x$-$y$ plane, and the on the projected helix that lies closest to the TPC hit is identified as the ``matched'' point.
+The $z$ difference between the ``matched'' point and the hit is then taken as the hit's $z$ coordinate, which can be converted to timing by dividing by the drift velocity.
+The charge and timing serve as input features for each hit, while the \gls{3d} hit position ($x$, $y$, $z$) is used to construct the point cloud representation.
 All input variables are normalized before being fed into the neural network.

 In addition to these detector response data, the Monte Carlo (MC) truth information—--essential for neural network training—--is also included.
 For each pad, the number of primary electrons prior to amplification is stored.
 As shown in figure~\ref{fig:tpc_readout}c, a pad is labeled positive if it contains at least one primary electron; otherwise, it is labeled negative.